On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: Riemannian augmented Lagrangian method

-\begin{remark} The convergence rates given in (\ref{eq:conver-rate}) depend on the constant $c$ and the penalty parameters $\rho_{k}$, where $c$ is determined by the problem and $\rho_{k}$ can be chosen dynamically.
-It is shown that the fast linear rate can be achieved if we increase the penalty parameters $\rho_{k}$, and the rates become asymptotically superlinear if $\rho_{k}\to\infty$. \end{remark}
+\begin{remark} The convergence rates given in (\ref{eq:conver-rate}) depend on the constant $c$ and the penalty parameters $\rho^{k}$, where $c$ is determined by the problem and $\rho^{k}$ can be chosen dynamically.
+It is shown that the fast linear rate can be achieved if we increase the penalty parameters $\rho^{k}$, and the rates become asymptotically superlinear if $\rho^{k}\to\infty$. \end{remark}

-\begin{remark} The well behavior of Riemannian ALM solving (\ref{exam:sphere}) can now be explained, since the M-SOSC condition is satisfied at $x^*$ and M-SRCQ holds at $x^*$ with respect to $(y^*,z^*)$, and by Theorem \ref{thm:converge} the iteration sequence converges linearly for $k$ sufficiently large. \end{remark}
+\begin{remark} The well behavior of Riemannian ALM solving (\ref{exam:sphere}) can now be explained, since the M-SOSC condition is satisfied at $x^*$ and M-SRCQ holds at $x^*$ with respect to $(y^*,z^*)$.
+According to Theorem \ref{thm:converge}, these conditions ensure that the iteration sequence converges linearly for sufficiently large $k$. \end{remark}